dahvidschloss/CRASH/README.md

    - Implement fucntions to create Workstaion Vulnerabilites within AD
    - Implement functions to create LSASS entries into workstaitons from the vulnerable users csv

+## Fake File Share(v1.0)(FFS.ps1)
+### This PowerShell script creates a simulated corporate file share environment with randomly generated documents.Fake File Share is designed to create a realistic-looking file structure with various documents in an Active Directory (AD) environment.
+It uses OpenAI to generate document content and names, creating an authentic experience for training or testing purposes.

+   - Creates .docx,.csv, and .txt files
+   - Can use GPT3-5-Turbo or GPT-4

+### Requirments
+  - This script requires MS Office be installed on the host that is running FakeFileShare.
+  - Also don't run in admin mode, no idea why but it told me to F off when I was testing

+### Usage

+- Import the file to the instance
+  `. .\FFS.ps1`
+- Run the script
+  `Generate-FakeFileShare -APIKey 'SK-\<API KEY\>' `

+- Other options include
+   - "-RootPath" = This will allow you change the path where the folders will be created.
+Default is "C:\CorporateFileShare"
+   - "-Model" = This will allow you to chose between GPT3-5 and GPT4
+   - "-MaxTokens" = This will allow you to change the size of the return.
+Max is set to 4000 (this is the deafult too) due to call request limits
+   - "-Verbose" = If you really want to see all those reponses and stuff
+   - "-Debug" = if you are running into weird issues this should allow you to see if the documents are opening and saving
+- If you want to add more departments edit line 167

+### Version

+Current version: 1.0

+##### Patch Notes:
+  - Inital Commit

+### Planned Improvements
+   - Add more error checks
+   - Add ability to create PowerPoint documents
+   - Add the ability to create PDF docuuments
+   - Add the ability to pull from AD to grab random users in departments and dynamically create a few files for them too.

 ## Please feel free to contribute to this project by submitting pull requests or opening issues for any bugs or feature requests.